zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 ##### Kevin Simler & Robin Hanson (The Elephant in the Brain)

+- Judge freely, and accept that you too will be judged.

 - Just as camouflage is useful when facing an adversary with eyes,